Skip to main content

 Use External IIIF

-Use distributed when Cantaloupe or Triplet runs outside the public site stack. sitectl removes the base IIIF service from docker-compose.yml, sets IIIF_UPSTREAM_URL on Traefik, and keeps a local override service for development.
+Use distributed when Cantaloupe or Triplet runs outside the public site stack. sitectl removes the selected IIIF service from docker-compose.yml, updates Drupal’s DRUPAL_DEFAULT_CANTALOUPE_URL to the upstream URL, sets IIIF_UPSTREAM_URL on Traefik, and keeps a local override service for development in docker-compose.dev.yml.
 The selected implementation still matters:

 • iiif triplet routes /iiif and uses a local Triplet override on port 8080.